oakleybrunt/weather/forecast.md

 ## Today

-Cloudy with a chance of meatballs.
+Cloudy with a chance of Sun.

 ## Tomorrow